 Today, corporate treasurers and cash management professionals face unprecedented challenges in the wake of high-profile banking crises and easing regimes embarked upon by the Federal Reserve and other developed market central banks.
 The pressure to optimise liquidity, yield and principal protection remains high.
-Within that context, it seems a timely opportunity to revisit the relative merits of two of the most useful tools in the treasurer’s kit.
+Within that context it seems a timely opportunity to revisit the relative merits of two of the most useful tools in the treasurer’s toolkit.

 1. Counterparty risk